top of page

 Many parents who benefited from earlier property cycles now have substantial equity in their homes and choose to assist their children earlier rather than waiting to pass on wealth later in life.

 Because of these factors, family assistance has become an important part of Australia’s property landscape.
 When structured correctly, it can help overcome deposit shortfalls or borrowing capacity constraints, allowing buyers to enter the market sooner.
 However, the structure of that support matters.
-Different strategies solve different financial challenges and each comes with its own risks and considerations which are outlined below.
+Different strategies solve different financial challenges, and each comes with its own risks and considerations, which are outlined below.

 The Strategy Matrix